-First, the most important thing to sort out, whether you are driving a hire car or your own, is the legality of your driving license.
+One essential thing to sort out, whether you are driving a hire car or one of your own, is the legality of your driving license.
 If you come to Portugal as a tourist, your UK license is perfectly valid.
 The point when a UK license becomes technically invalid is when you no longer live at the address printed on your photo card.
-As the UK DVLA will not issue a license to a foreign address, that means that once you live permanently in Portugal, you must to take action.
+As the UK DVLA will not issue a license to a foreign address, you must take action once you live permanently in Portugal.

-You have two options.
-The easiest is to visit your local IMTT office (the Portuguese equivalent of the DVLA) and register your UK license in Portugal.
-This gives you a supplementary piece of paper than makes your license valid in the country, even if you do not live at the UK address stated.
+You have two options: The easiest is to visit your local IMT office (the Portuguese equivalent of the DVLA) and register your UK license in Portugal.
+This gives you a supplementary piece of paper that makes your license valid in the country, even if you don’t live at the UK address stated.
 You’ll need to show proof of your permanent address in Portugal.

-The alternative is to swap your license for a Portuguese license.
+The alternative is to swap your license for a Portuguese one.
 This is relatively straightforward but does require you to get a medical certificate and to send your UK license in for exchange.
-You are given a piece of paper to show the Portuguese police while you wait, but it is wise to time this well, as you will have problems driving in other countries with just this piece of paper.
+You are given a piece of paper to show the Portuguese police while you wait for the new license.
+It is wise to time this well, as you could have problems driving in other countries with only this piece of paper.
 Hiring a car elsewhere will prove almost impossible, and the waiting times for an exchange can be long.

 Cars in Portugal

 One thing you’ll quickly learn about transport in Portugal is that cars are surprisingly expensive.
 The price tag on a vehicle can be anything up to 40% more than you would expect in the UK.
-This comes as a shock to many people when they find it’s not possible to pick up a decent “runner” for a couple of thousand euros.
-On the bright side, the Portuguese climate is conducive to cars lasting longer due to less rust.
+This comes as a shock to many people new to Portugal.
+The reality is that it’s not really possible to pick up a decent “runner” for just a couple of thousand euros.
+On the bright side, the Portuguese climate is conducive to cars lasting longer, due to less rust.

-In theory, you should be able to bring one car per person “tax free,” provided you have owned it in another member state for at least a year.
+In theory, you should be able to bring one car per person “tax-free,” provided you have owned it in another EU member state for at least a year.
 If this all goes to plan, you can end up with a legal Portuguese car (albeit with the steering wheel on the wrong side) for a bill of hundreds rather than thousands.
-Suffice to say, it doesn’t always go well – you are advised to seek out a recommended matriculation agent for advice.
+Suffice to say, it doesn’t always go well – you are advised to seek out a recommended matriculation specialist for advice.

 Tax, insurance and other specifics

-Car tax, as in many EU countries, is based on emissions, so can range from about €60 per year right up to around €800 for a gas-guzzler.
+Car tax, as in many EU countries, is based on emissions.
+It can range from about €60 per year, right up to around €800 per year for a gas-guzzler.

 Finally, breakdown cover is usually included in a car insurance policy in Portugal, rather than arranged separately via the AA or RAC as it is in the UK.
 If you plan to travel into Spain or beyond, you need to ensure your policy covers border-exit.